 This document comprises two parts.
 Part A sets the planning context for the Secondary Plan.
 It describes the process that led to the plan and provides an overview of existing policy documents, physical conditions and planned initiatives to which the Secondary Plan responds.
 Part B constitutes the actual Secondary Plan.
 It begins with a description and illustrations of the long-term vision and general principles behind the plan before setting out the objectives for the VMC.
-The bulk of Part B describes the intended structural framework for the VMC, in terms of public transit, streets, open spaces and land use, and contains policies regarding all aspects of development.
+The bulk of Part B describes the intended structural framework for the VMC in terms of public transit, streets, open spaces and land use, and contains policies regarding all aspects of development.
 Part B concludes with a description of the actions and tools required to implement the plan.

-The Schedules appended attached to this document (Appendix A) form part of the Secondary Plan.
-Appendixees B and C A contains figures illustrating streetscape cross-sections and urban design guidelines and areis technically not part of the plan; however, they it will be referred to during the review of development applications and capital projects to implement the intent of the Secondary Plan policies.
-Appendix D, which contains concepts illustrating the long-term vision for the VMC, also is not part of the plan.
-All other images in this document, apart from the Schedules, including diagrams and photographs, are for illustration purposes of illustration and are not intended to be prescriptive.
+The Schedules attached to this document form part of the Secondary Plan.
+Appendix A contains figures illustrating streetscape cross-sections and is technically not part of the plan; however, it will be referred to during the review of development applications and capital projects to implement the intent of the Secondary Plan policies.
+All other images in this document, apart from the Schedules, including diagrams and photographs, are for illustration purposes and are not intended to be prescriptive.